How to create an evacuation plan for your horse.

 - You may not live in areas of frequent natural disasters, but what if you have an emergency colic that needs to go to an equine clinic?
 Have a plan for that, too.
 Generally speaking, if you create a plan for all of the horses at the barn to be evacuated, then you can scale it down for a single medical emergency.

 You will need more than an umbrella.

-Where to begin?
+Where to begin when creating an emergency evacuation plan for your horse?
 There are a lot of factors, so let’s tackle each one individually.

-Determine who will be loading, driving, calling, deciding on destination, etc. This is a great time to create a “phone tree” so that one person isn’t calling all the horse owners.
-Do you have Grooms that live on the grounds or near by?
+- Determine who will be loading, driving, calling, deciding on a destination, etc. This is a great time to create a “phone tree” so that one person isn’t calling all the horse owners.
+Do you have Grooms that live on the grounds or nearby?
 What about clients that live close by?
 Make sure the loaders and drivers are enough to get your barn empty in a flash.

 If all of these details are worked out in advance, you can evacuate smoothly and safely.
 Does your barn have an evacuation plan?